1. Total distance of route?

 6. Please name significant POIs (Points Of Interest) along the way, e.g. eateries, supermarkets, accommodation.

-The Van Rhyns pass between Van Rhyns Dorp and Nieuwoudtville on the R27 is a great piece of riding and gives you a spendid view over the Knersvlakte.
-Check out the De Meercat restaurant in Carnarvon, in the main street.
+The Van Rhyns pass between Van Rhynsdorp and Nieuwoudtville on the R27 is a great piece of riding and gives you a splendid view over the Knersvlakte.
+Check out the De Meerkat restaurant in Carnarvon, in the main street.
 Great food, fantastic vibe.
-Victoria West is a great Karoo town with some nice little coffee shops.
+Victoria West is a charming Karoo town with some nice little coffee shops.
 Riding out of Victoria West to the little town of Murraysburg gives you little to no indication of what to expect.
 After crossing the N1, a rather straight road suddenly gives way to the most awesome body of water in this usually dry area.
-One rides through the Loskop mountains here (loose head – loose translation).
-The natural beauty can easily make you loose your mind.
-The R67, that stretch of road from Queenstown to Fort Beaufort is an absolute gem of a road.
-Keep an eye out for the Nico Malan pass..that’s the one you want to ride again and again and again…on any bike on any given day.
+One rides through the Loskop mountains here (Loskop = loose head – loose translation).
+The natural beauty can easily make you lose your mind.
+The R67, that stretch of road from Queenstown to Fort Beaufort, is a gem of a road.
+Keep an eye out for the Nico Malan pass… it’s the one you want to ride again and again and again, on any bike on any given day.

 7. Are there petrol stations along the way?
 Do you know of any motorcycle repair shops along the route or in the area?

 Fuel is not an issue on this stretch, but you are advised to fill up at the towns identified on the route points above.
 Carry cash, as not all garages have card machines.